 - Combine all ingredients together with equal parts washing soda and borax.

-- If using a mild soap (like Dr. Bronner’s or homemade), use equal parts of all ingredients (a 1-1-1 ratio).
+- If using a mild soap (like Dr. Bronner’s or homemade) for babies or toddlers, use equal parts of all ingredients (a 1-1-1 ratio).

 - Add optional essential oils now.
 25 drops or up to 50 drops for a 1 gallon container